“It’s not just PFOA, it’s not just this location in West Virginia” – Rob Bilott

 PFOA, along with other chemicals in the PFAS family, are bioaccumulative.
 This means they can build up in the human body because they are absorbed but not excreted.

 Exposure to PFOA has been linked to six major health issues: kidney cancer, testicular cancer, thyroid disease, high cholesterol, ulcerative colitis, and pregnancy-induced hypertension.
 These links were found by the US C8 Science Panel, which is referenced in the film ‘Dark Waters’.
 Chemicals from the PFAS family have been linked to other health issues, including reduced response to vaccines and lower birth weights.
-In the EU, PFOA was classified as toxic to reproduction in 2017 and the restriction for PFOA and related substances will enter into force in July 2020.
+In the EU, PFOA was classified as toxic to reproduction in 2017 and the restriction for PFOA and related substances entered into force in July 2020.

 PFOA and other PFAS chemicals are extremely persistent in the environment, thanks to a special carbon-fluorine bond.
 This specific carbon-fluorine bond is one of the strongest bonds in nature.
 As a result of this bond, PFAS chemicals do not break down easily and will persist in the environment for decades.
 This has earned PFAS the nickname the forever chemicals.
 This persistence is concerning because it means that current pollution from PFOA and other PFAS chemicals could build up and impact generations that are not even born yet.